Vergil Ortiz vs Michael McKinson Preview August 6th, 2022

 Since turning pro, Ortiz has also captured the vacant NABF Junior Super Lightweight Title and something called the World Boxing Association Gold World Welter Title.
 His biggest wins have been against Kavaliauskas, Hooker, Samuel Vargas, Brad Solomon, Antonio Orozco and Mauricio Herrera.
 He was also the first man to stop Herrera.
 Ortiz has also beaten the likes of Jesus Alvarez Rodriguez, Juan Carlos Salgado, Roberto Ortiz and Jesus A Valdez Barrayan.
 Ortiz, who trains with Robert Garcia, stands 5-feet-10-inches tall and owns a 70-inch reach.

-The 27-year-old McKinson is a southpaw who also owns a perfect mark as he climbs into the ring at 21-0 with 2 Kos.
-Yes, you read that right, he has just a pair of stoppages as a pro for a current knockout ratio of just 9.5 per cent.
+The 28-year-old McKinson is a southpaw who also owns a perfect mark as he climbs into the ring at 22-0 with 2 Ko’s.
+Yes, you read that right, he has just a pair of stoppages as a pro for a current knockout ratio of just 9.1 per cent.
 However, he has dropped several other opponents to the canvas during his career, so perhaps his power is a bit underrated.

-Just eight of McKinson’s 21 opponents have entered the ring with winning records and they have been eight of his last nine foes and the last seven in a row.
+Just nine of McKinson’s 22 opponents have entered the ring with winning records and they have been nine of his last 10 foes and the last eight in a row.
 The last opponent he fought with a losing record was Kevin McCauley in 2018 as he had a mark of 15-169-12.
-McKinson stands 5-feet-9-inches tall with an unlisted reach so gives up one inch in height to Ortiz.
+McKinson stands 5-feet-9-inches tall with a 70-inch reach so gives up one inch in height to Ortiz.

 This is arguably a step backward for Ortiz but he still needs to focus and get the job done.
-McKinson has pretty good boxing skills but his lack of power should enable Ortiz to eventually wade in and break him down.
+McKinson has pretty good boxing skills but his lack of power should enable Ortiz to eventually wade in and break him down without much in the way of resistance.
 I’m expecting Ortiz’s power to prevail on Saturday to remain undefeated and keep his knockout streak intact.

 Ortiz should eventually catch McKinson.